The Fresh Beat Band: Music

 The Fresh Beat Band: Music From the Hit TV Show was released on January 31, 2012.
 The album sold 189,000 copies in the US in 2012.

+The album debuted and peaked at #21 on the Billboard 200 charts on the week of February 18, 2012.

 A second collection, Vol 2.0: More Music From The Hit TV Show, was released later that year on October 9, 2012.
 The soundtracks contain songs from multiple episodes of the series, as well as songs that did not get performed in the episodes.
 Most of these songs, including the opening and closing themes, were written by the series' creators and executive producers Scott Kraft and Nadine van der Velde, as well as the trio of Ric Markmann, Dan Pinnella, and Christopher Wagner (collectively known as Matter Music).
 Other composers and producers included Matthew Gerrard, Elizabeth Ashley Saunig-Gerrard, Chip Whitewood, Peter Zizzo, Adam Schlesinger, Shelley Rosenberg, Michael Smith, Matthew Tishler, and Phil Galdston.

 Singles

 Four singles were released to iTunes; "Great Day" was released on February 2, 2010, "Here We Go" was released on June 28, 2011, "A Friend Like You" was released on September 13, 2011, and "Just Like a Rockstar" was released on November 29, 2011.